vipinsun/TokenTaxonomyFramework-pub/taxonomy-artifact-format.md

 If an artifact's definition is captured using a Word or other template, the artifact data can be imported manually via cut and paste and submitted to the Taxonomy Service to update the artifact in the taxonomy.
 Other tools to allow for the artifact to be populated through a web interface or automated import can be developed in the future.

-- Artifact summary: one paragraph description of artifact
+- Artifact Definition: Business Description, Examples and Analogies using non-technical language.
 - Optional list of artifact property-sets.
 - Optional list of artifact behaviors: list of implemented behaviors as links to the associated behavior artifact.
 A behavior would not have any of these, but a token definition or a behavior collection would.
 - List of analogies and aliases